jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 * `not all control paths return a value`.
 You have an early return.
 Back up and either [Eliminate Early Return/Continue/Break (fix link)](#) or extract something different.
 * `a break/continue statement may only be used within ...`.
 You have a break/continue.
 Back up and either [Eliminate Early Return/Continue/Break (fix link)](#) or extract something different.

-Search the new lambda for any return statements (using find).
+Search the new closure for any return statements (using find).
 If there are any returns:

-If it's obvious that all code paths return, then add a `return` before the lambda:
+If it's obvious that all code paths return, then add a `return` before the closure:

 ```cpp
 return [&]() {